 Use a sticker to seal the envelope so it feels more like a gift

 3. Quality time

 Offer a 30-minute free call for people to find out more about working with me

 Make sure that my phone is on silent and put away inside my bag during consultations so I really focus on my clients during their time

 Order products such as probiotics and skincare on their behalf

 Send out regular newsletters with blog posts and links that I think they will enjoy

-Offer a glass of water or a cup of tea at the start of each consultation
+Offer a glass of water or a cup of tea at the start of face-to-face consultations

 5. Physical affection